MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_cmsg_key_agree_recipient_info.md

+### -field DUMMYUNIONNAME.OriginatorCertId

+							A <a href="https://msdn.microsoft.com/9e33f661-c365-4725-8c3f-27b6cdd9a84e">CERT_ID</a>  that identifies the public key of the message originator.

+### -field DUMMYUNIONNAME.OriginatorPublicKeyInfo

+							A <a href="https://msdn.microsoft.com/bab6c147-b7cd-408a-acac-90f05921e065">CERT_PUBLIC_KEY_INFO</a> structure that contains the public key of the message originator.

 ### -field UserKeyingMaterial

  A <a href="https://msdn.microsoft.com/7a06eae5-96d8-4ece-98cb-cf0710d2ddbd">CRYPT_DATA_BLOB</a> that indicates that a different key is generated each time the same two parties generate a pair of keys.
 The sender provides the bits of this <a href="https://msdn.microsoft.com/2e570727-7da0-4e17-bf5d-6fe0e6aef65b">BLOB</a> with some key agreement algorithms.
 This member can be <b>NULL</b>.